Palais Rohan, Strasbourg: Apartments

 Many of the original furnishings were sold in the wake of the French Revolution.
 Some works of art, including the overdoors from the Salle des évêques, part of the municipal collections, were destroyed with the museum situated in the Aubette when the Prussian Army shelled the city during the Siege of Strasbourg in 1870.
 In the 20th century and especially during the reconstruction following the bomb damage of August 1944, a great deal of effort went into locating the surviving missing objects and replacing the lost works with identical or similar pieces.
 They were supervised by the aforementioned Hans Haug, who had become director of the newly created network of the municipal museums on 1 January 1945.
 Some elements, though, were never restored, such as the stucco of the library.
 It was lost in 1817 because of leaks through the ceiling; as the only free-standing part of the building, the library has a flat roof.

 Among the works of art on view in the apartments, several stand out for their artistic and historic value.
 The set of eight (originally nine) tapestries depicting "The History of Constantine" was woven around 1624 after modellos by Rubens.
-It had been commissioned by Louis XIII of France, who later presented it to the Marquis of Cinq-Mars.
+It had been commissioned by Louis XIII, who later presented it to the Marquis of Cinq-Mars.
 Three tapestries are displayed in the Chambre du roi, one in the Cabinet du roi, and four in the library.
 The set of eight 17th-century Italian busts of Roman emperors in the Salle des évêques belonged to the personal collection of Cardinal Mazarin.
 Both sets of works were bought in 1738 from the respective heirs by Armand Gaston de Rohan.
 Another bust of particular value is the marble portrait of Armand Gaston, sculpted in 1730–1731 in Rome by Edmé Bouchardon.
 It is also displayed in the library.
 The floor of the chapel is partly covered with a 1745 imitation of a Turkish carpet, woven in the Aubusson manufactory and bearing in its centre the coat of arms of Armand Gaston de Rohan.
 The carpet covering the large table in the middle of the library was woven in Portuguese India around 1730.
 It was given to the Cathedral chapter after 1806 and sold to the Musée de Cluny in 1865 but was returned to the city of Strasbourg on permanent loan in 1939.
 On display in most of the rooms are surviving works from Louis René de Rohan's vast collection of Japanese vases and Chinese pottery and lacquerware from the Ming and Qing dynasties, originally destined for the new castle in Saverne.
 A curio cabinet in the Garde-robe du prince-évêque displays dessert tableware from the Manufacture de Sèvres, made in 1772–1774 for Louis-René de Rohan's special embassy in Vienna.
 These items now belong to the Musée des arts décoratifs.